Abhinav-Telukunta/Personal-Finance-Tracker/README.md

 ## Introduction

 Welcome to the Personal Finance Tracker!
 This application helps you manage your finances by tracking expenses, managing accounts, and categorizing your spending.
-With a user-friendly interface and powerful backend, this tool makes personal finance management a breeze.
+With a user-friendly interface and powerful backend, this tool makes personal finance management easier.

 ## Features

 - **User Management**: Add, remove, and update user information.
-- **Account Management**: View and manage user accounts.
+- **Account Management**: Add, remove and update user accounts.
 - **Transaction Management**: Add transactions, view transaction history, and categorize expenses.
 - **Expense Analysis**: Visualize your expenses with charts and tables.
 - **Data Import**: Import transaction data from CSV or Excel files.